zmon1010/kendo-ui-core/docs/knowledge-base/checkbox-selection-select-single-row.md

  </tr>
 </table>

 ## Description

-Is there a way of limiting the selection to one selected row only?
 I want to remove the master checkbox of the built-in checkbox column in the Kendo UI Grid.
+How can I limit the selection to one selected Grid row only?

-## Possible Solution
+## Solution

 To limit the selection to a single row:

 1. Remove the master checkbox by adding an empty [header template](http://docs.telerik.com/kendo-ui/api/javascript/ui/grid#configuration-columns.headerTemplate) to the column.
-1. Use a jQuery selector to subscribe for the [`click`](https://api.jquery.com/click/) event of the checkboxes.
+1. Subscribe for the [`click`](https://api.jquery.com/click/) event of the checkboxes by using a jQuery selector.
 1. In the `click` event handler, get the row and the row classes by using the [`closest`](https://api.jquery.com/closest/) jQuery method.
 1. Based on the row classes, use the [`clearSelection`](http://docs.telerik.com/kendo-ui/api/javascript/ui/grid#methods-clearSelection) method of the Grid.